 - Factors affecting the price you pay for steel replacement windows.

-- Why steel replacement windows cost more than standard windows.
+- Why the product you buy affects steel replacement windows cost

-- What to consider when buying steel replacement windows and doors.
+- Approximate prices for steel look windows and doors.

 First of all, aluminium steel replacement windows are not exact Crittall® style windows.
-This 160-year-old company has a worldwide reputation for windows fabricated from quality steel and built to last.
-The authentic window only comes from the company that designs, makes and trademarks it.
-What aluminium steel replacement windows do is offer a cheaper alternative.
-They are not the same, but they meet what is presently a strong consumer demand and growing trend.
+This 160-year-old company has a worldwide reputation for windows fabricated from quality steel and built to last even longer than alumninium versions.
+The genuine steel window is slimmer, stronger and offers the genuine article every time.

 To find out how much steel replacement windows cost, you need to seek out the right brand from some of the aluminium systems on offer.
-Most of the major systems companies have an aluminium suite designed and intended to replicate old steel windows.
-The reality is that any knowledgeable window company can create a product in the old style.
-What they need to do is be aware of the right system with the appropriate sight lines and dimensions. , the right glazing bars and the right hardware.
+Most of the major aluminium systems companies have an aluminium suite designed and intended to replicate old steel windows.

 Factors affecting the price you pay for steel replacement windows.